bensadeh/manifold/README.md

 The quickest way to get starting with manifold is using the default constructor.
 It will provide you with a highlighter with most of the highlighters enabled and sensible ordering.

+Note that colors, ordering and highlight groups might change between versions.
+To ensure a more deterministic behavior, use the **builder pattern**.

 ```rust
 use inlet_manifold::*;